yaph/charla/README.md

 ## Settings

-Settings can be specified as command line arguments and in the settings file.
+Settings can be specified as command line arguments and in the settings files.
 Command line arguments have the highest priority.
-The location of your settings file depends on your operating system.
+The location of your user config settings file depends on your operating system.
 Use the following command to show the location:

 ```console
 charla settings --location
 ```

+You can also store settings in the current working directory in a file named `.charla.json`.
+The settings in this local override the user config settings.

 Example settings for using OpenAI's GPT-4o model and the GitHub Models service by default.